$p$-adic Banach space representations of $SL_2({\mathbb Q}_p)$: Introduction

 \subsection{Acknowledgements}

 We would like to thank Jeffrey Adams for some valuable remarks regarding $L$-packets.
+Furthermore, we are very grateful to Gabriel Dospinescu for answering a number of questions we had regarding his joint work \cite{ColDospNiz} with P. Colmez and W. Nizio\l, and for several helpful comments.
 The work on this project was supported in part by D.B.'s Collaboration Grant for Mathematicians and we thank the Simons Foundation for their support.